 - 1. Super Heavy Dark Matter

 - 2. An emerging UV scale in the SM

 - 3. Primordial Gravitational Waves

 - 4. SHDM decay

 - 5. Model constrains from Auger data

-- 6. The extreme energies frontier

-- 7. Conclusions
+- 6. Conclusions

 Super Heavy Dark Matter

 ✓ Supermassive particles, with mass M>108 GeV, can be easily generated in the early universe by time-dependent gravitational fields and through gravitational (direct) coupling to the inflaton field and/or to SM fields.